15 Bible Verses about Anger:

-We are called to be men and women of God, beholding all the righteous virtues of Christ.
-The Good Lord however, will not expect of us something that He Himself is not or does not possess.
-Here are 5 beautiful verses describing the Lord’s attributes as it pertains to anger:
+We are called to be men and women of God, controlling our anger and growing in all the beautiful and righteous virtues of Christ.
+However, our good and just Lord will not expect of us what He Himself is not (or does not possess).
+Here are 5 powerful Bible verses describing the Lord’s attributes as it pertains to anger:

 The Lord is gracious and compassionate, slow to anger and rich in love.